Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

 ### Tracking User Input

-Imagine we are playing a game of Snowman with a group of children.
+Imagine we are playing a game of Snowman with several players.
 We would probably keep track of the letters that they guessed, and with correct letters we would add to the word and with incorrect we would add to the snowman drawing.
 In this version we are going to keep track of the number of correct and incorrect guesses from the user.
 If the user guesses the same incorrect letter multiple times we'll count it as a new wrong guess every time.
 In `snowman.py` make changes to the `snowman` function according to the requirements below.

 1. Add a loop to the main `snowman` function similar to the loop in `guess_the_number`.
 2. Add two counters `correct_guesses` and `wrong_guesses`.